stevecapacity/Intune-Device-Migration-V6.1/README.md

 # Intune Device Migration V6
  V6 (Removes need for profile migration)

- Intune tenant-to-tenant device migration V3 adds the capability of operating off of one, settings file that is modified so that the solution code can remain untouched.
+ Intune Intune device migration V6 is available now.

- The migration solution has now been updated to not require any transfer of files from the original user profile to the new user.
+ The migration solution has now been updated to not require any transfer of files from the original user profile to the new user, along with other improvements.

  ## User data
  The updated process for preserving the user profile is as follows: